 *Completion of an undergraduate or graduate course in statistics.

 *Students who did not graduate from an undergraduate program accredited by the Council on Education in Public Health must complete the Basics of Public Health course that covers the 12 Foundational Public Health Knowledge learning objectives.
 The Basics of Public Health course is completed for no academic credit and the student pays no fees or tuition for completing the course.
 This course should be completed before the start of the program.

 This program is part of the Western Regional Graduate Program (WRGP), a tuition-savings program that makes out-of-state graduate studies more affordable for students.
 Through WRGP, you will receive a reduced tuition rate, giving you more educational options for your money.

 Admissions to the MPH

 There is only one MPH cohort admitted each year.
-If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MPH program, please contact Kristen Clements-Nolle, Director of Graduate Studies, at email@example.com or Eric Crosbie, Graduate Director of Social and Behavioral Health and Health Administration and Policy, at firstname.lastname@example.org.
+If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MPH program, please contact Kristen Clements-Nolle, Graduate Director of Epidemiology, at email@example.com or Eric Crosbie, Graduate Director of Social and Behavioral Health and Health Administration and Policy, at firstname.lastname@example.org.